DavidW2211/Bachelor-thesis-TSC-patches/README.md

 The fact, that the solder does not stick to the SMA is problematic.
 That's why we changed the soldering process a little bit:

-1. Fold the tip of the jumper wire around the SMA
+1. Fold the tip of the jumper wire
 <img src="https://user-images.githubusercontent.com/82590951/193465590-f9385c7f-2e9b-4cb0-9c00-ee010f6ae063.png" width="200" height="200" />
-2. Press the jumper wire shut, such that it can't move
+2. Put the SMA between the jumper wire and press the jumper wire shut, such that the SMA can't move
 <img src="https://user-images.githubusercontent.com/82590951/193465647-a2e3660d-1f03-41e1-b0e3-5305cd50da77.png" width="200" height="200" />
 3. Put solder around the jumper wire, such that it encapsulates the SMA
 <img src="https://user-images.githubusercontent.com/82590951/193465651-c5896d87-fd00-464c-929a-6d07e6a64ebb.png" width="200" height="200" />